1to1marketing/python-api-challenge/API-challenge-master/README.md

 * Lastly, remember -- this is a challenging activity.
 Push yourself!
 If you complete this task, then you can safely say that you've gained a strong mastery of the core foundations of data analytics and it will only go better from here.
 Good luck!

-### Copyright
+## Copyright

-Trilogy Education Services © 2019.
+Data Boot Camp © 2018.
 All Rights Reserved.